-The AIA/AAH Healthcare Design Awards showcase the best of healthcare building design, healthcare planning and healthcare design-oriented research.
+The Healthcare Design Awards showcase the best of healthcare building design, healthcare planning and healthcare design-oriented research.
 The awards highlight the trends of healthcare facilities and the future direction of these facilities.
-Projects should exhibit conceptual strength that solve aesthetic, civic, urban, and social concerns as well as the requisite functional and sustainability concerns of a hospital.
+Projects should exhibit conceptual strength that solve aesthetic, civic, urban, and social concerns as well as the requisite functional and sustainability concerns associated with a healthcare setting.

-- Because this is a program that will evaluate modern trends in healthcare design, projects submitted must have been completed after January 1, 2013.
+- Projects submitted must have been completed after January 1, 2017.

-- Projects may be re-submitted in future year's competitions, as long as they still meet the submission requirements.
-Projects that have received an AIA/AAH award are not eligible for resubmission in the same category.
+- Projects that have received a Healthcare Design award are not eligible for resubmission in the same category.
+Projects may be re-submitted in future year's competitions, as long as they still meet the submission requirements.

 - The submitting architect may qualify as a member of a design team, whether or not serving as the head of the team.
 When one architect is not the sole author, all other participants contributing substantially to the design of the project must be given credit as part of the submission, regardless of professional discipline.